GeniusV/pyinfo/README.md

 ## pyinfo

 There are many websites sometime giving some key informations but can not find a rss source on them.
 So this thing came up.
-This is a little script that can get non-push messages from any website you want and send it to your as an email.
+This is a little script that can get non-push messages from any website you want and send it to you as an email.
 For exmaple, you can launch it with `launchctl` on mac and make it send the email for you every day so that you will not miss any important message.

 ## Usage